yukta-kulkarni14/M1_Tourism_management_app/1_Requirements/README.md

  * System security like details entered by passenger should be safely stored.

  ## Opportunities
- * increase of personalised customer service.
+ * Increase of personalised customer service.
  * upgradation of services and offers should be given to customers.
  * Exploring of new places to visit for tourists.